rish-16/tp/docs/DeveloperGuide.md

 We can also toggle between the **Archive** and **Upcoming** tabs to view Appointments that are upcoming or have been archived.
 This is also the reason why `MainWindow` component holds two `AppointmentListPanel`'s - One for upcoming appointments, and the other for archived appointments.

+A multi-panel display is used because the user should be able to look for an Appointment's patient details without swapping back and forth between the Patient list and Appointments list.
+The tab display is used as archived appointments are likely to be referred to less than upcoming ones.
+The decision to separate the two into two tabs reduces visual clutter significantly and allows the user to view the more important information immediately.

 ### Logic component